Boost your Cuppa Joe with these Coffee Alternatives

 Matcha

 Although matcha has existed for centuries, matcha lattes have gained popularity in recent years with people ordering them at cafés all around the world.
-Matcha is derived from the green tea plant, Camilla Sensis, which is commonly consumed in Japanese culture; the leaves are processed and turned into a powder – ma means ‘rubbed’ and cha is ‘tea’ in Japanese.
-The green powder is loaded with health benefits and like most teas, it’s filled with antioxidants, particularly catechins and polyphenols.
+Matcha is derived from the green tea plant, Camilla Sensis, which is commonly consumed in Japanese tea culture; the leaves are processed and turned into a powder – ma means ‘rubbed’ and cha is ‘tea’ in Japanese.
+The green powder is loaded with health benefits and, like most teas, it’s filled with antioxidants — particularly catechins and polyphenols.

 Matcha has less caffeine than a regular cup of coffee, but this also depends on the strength of the brew.

 A standard cup of coffee can contain between 95-200 milligrams of caffeine, whereas matcha has 25 to 130 milligrams less.
-It obviously won’t taste like coffee, but it might help you cut down on your caffeine consumption, while boosting your energy and providing other restorative benefits.
+It obviously won’t taste like coffee, but it might help you cut down on your caffeine consumption, while boosting your energy.

 Start your day with a matcha latte, try Faithful to Nature’s Matcha Green Tea powder.